andre-lameirinhas/work-setup/README.md

 ## Scripts
 ### Coffee
-Prevents computer from going to sleep
+Prevents computer from going to sleep. `coffee -h` for available commands.
 ### Brew Upgrader
-Upgrades brew packages and keeps a log in $HOME/brew_upgrade.log
+Upgrades brew packages and keeps a log in $HOME/brew_upgrade.log.
+Runs every day at 8am.
 ### Colors
-Stores colors to be used in scripts
+Stores colors to be used in scripts.

 ## TODO
-- Improve Scripts section
-- Move scripts to /scripts folder and test.sh to /tests folder and fix errors caused by that
+- Fix coffee reference in test.sh when calling it via curl
 - Add code to add brew-upgrader to crontab
+- Add coffe image to coffee